Pelagicore/qface/docs/usage.rst

         {% endfor -%}
     {% endfor %}

 The template iterates over the domain objects and generates text which is written into a file.
-The file name is also adjustable using the same template language.
+The output file name can also be specified in the template file (how?)